Skip to main content

 Jan.
 20, 2025: Changes in refugee resettlement program and more from new presidential executive orders

 On Jan.
 20, 2025, President Trump signed a number of executive orders which targeted policies related to immigration and refugees.
 These changes include halting the U.S. refugee resettlement program indefinitely, shutting down the CBP One app and cancelling all pending asylum appointments in that system, as well as other orders.
-A respected community partner, American Immigration Council, has posted a high-level analysis fact sheet of these orders.
+A respected community partner, American Immigration Council, has posted a high-level analysis fact sheet of Trump's first executive actions.

 Sign up for OIRA updates